Lelekhoa1812/Vietnamese-Passport-OCR-Project-with-VietOCR/README.md

 4. **Generate Final Label Files**:
    - For each image, bounding box coordinates and class IDs are finalized and saved as text files (`.txt`) for training with VietOCR.

-The updated preprocessing ensures that both **rotated** and **non-rotated images** are handled seamlessly, improving accuracy during OCR training and inference.

----

-This update reflects the improved techniques used for handling image rotation, text overflow, and precise bounding box adjustments during data preparation.

 ### Step 5: Train the VietOCR Model
 Train the OCR model using the prepared dataset:
 ```python